jamesHargreaves12/Semtex/Semtex/README.md

 # Semtex

-Remove the Git friction that is discouraging you from making improvements to your C# codebase.

-Semtex simplifies the code review process for C# projects by dividing up your changes.
-It segregates diffs that affect the runtime behaviour from those that make your codebase easier to maintain.
-This separation simplifies the code review process and helps maintain the focus and intent of each commit.
+Git treats all textual diffs in the same way.
+A change that could break your production system looks identical to a safe refactoring.
+Semtex splits up your diffs into those that affect the runtime behaviour and those that don't.

 ## Quick Start
 ### Make your code review's life easier